kubernetes/ingress-nginx/docs/faq/README.md

 leaked resources and bump up quota before debugging the leak.

-If the preceding identification process fails, it's likely that the Ingress api is broked upstream.
+If the preceding identification process fails, it's likely that the Ingress api is broken upstream.
 Try to setup a [dev environment](/docs/dev/setup.md) from HEAD and create an Ingress.
 You should be deploying the [latest](https://github.com/kubernetes/ingress/releases) release image to the local cluster.